LazaUK/AOAI-ParallelFunctionCalling-SDKv1/README.md

 Version 1106 of Azure OpenAI GPT models, such as GPT-35-Turbo and GPT-4-Turbo, now supports the use of parallel function calling.
 This new feature allows your Azure OpenAI based solution to extract multiple intents from a single prompt, check the functions available and then execute them in parallel.
 As a result, your solution will perform more effectively and efficiently because of fewer round-trips between required multiple API calls.

-In this repo I'll demo the use of the latest openai Python package v1.x, that was released in November 2023.
-To use the latest version of *openai* python package, please upgrade it with the following pip command:
+In this repo I'll demo the use of the latest *openai* Python package v1.x, that was released in November 2023.
+To upgrade your *openai* python package, please use the following pip command:
 ```
 pip install --upgrade openai
 ```

-Additionally, to help with the practical test of API calls, I provide a companion Web app in Flask to expose in-car API endpoints of a fictitious automotive company.
-Detailed instructions on the Web app activation and the use of provided Jupyter notebooks are provided below.
+Additionally, to help with the practical test of API calls, I provided a companion Web app in Flask to expose in-car API endpoints of a fictitious automotive company.
+Detailed steps on the Web app setup and the use of provided Jupyter notebook are described below.

 ## Table of contents:
 - [Step 1: Configuring Flask Web app](https://github.com/LazaUK/AOAI-ParallelFunctionCalling-SDKv1#step-1-configuring-flask-web-app)